-Detailed information on Nortel's STD process, including the Company's philosophy on disability, how to apply for STD benefits, returning to work, and responsibilities of managers and employees, can be found on the FLEX 2008 Benefits Site on Services@Work under "Other Information - Benefit Documents".
+Detailed information on Nortel's STD process, including the Company's philosophy on disability, how to apply for STD benefits, returning to work, and responsibilities of managers and employees, can be found on the Health N-Site.

 Work-related injuries and illnesses may be compensable under applicable workers' compensation legislation.